 - 45- to 60-minute visit: $32

-Superstar Pet Sitting and Dog Walking in North Hollywood, California: $75 for up to 15 hours
+- Superstar Pet Sitting & Dog Walking: $75 for up to 15 hours

 - Executive Pet Service: $85 for up to nine hours

-- Take advantage of free in-home consultations like the one provided by Superstar Pet Sitting and Dog Walking before committing to a dog sitter.
+3. Have a consultation.
+Take advantage of any free in-home consultations before committing to a dog sitter.
 You, your dog and your prospective dog sitter will get a chance to meet one another and determine if it’s the right personality fit for your furry friend.